 Like vMix and Wirecast, VidBlasterX is a powerful live broadcast software that can be used for sports and other industries.

 VidBlaster is built around a modular user interface that effects how many of these features are used.
 For example, you can configure as many bitrates as you want using VidBlasterX, it simply requires a streaming module for each one.
-Similarly, recording is set up using the Recorder module.
+Similarly, the recording is set up using the Recorder module.
 You can have as many of these are you like.

 Sources are also set up using modules.
 You can configure as many sources as you like.
 On their website, VidBlasterX promotes a sailing event they streamed using 10 cameras.
 More can be used as well.